Here’s my advice for choosing the best oil lamp for indoor use and emergency preparedness.

-Consider the location where the lamp is placed, such that it’s less likely to be bumped or knocked over.
-Obviously if you have children in the house, you need to be particularly concerned about that.
+Consider the lamp location, such that it’s less likely to be bumped or knocked over.
+If you have children or pets in the house, you need to be particularly concerned about that!

 The chimney will get very hot – even after it’s ‘off’ for awhile, so be careful.

-The heat radiating off the top of the chimney can catch fire to flammable materials too closely above it.
+The heat radiating off the top of the chimney can catch fire to flammable materials close above it.

 Don’t add oil to a flaming or hot lamp.

-To put out the flame, blow a quick burst of air down the chimney (cupping your hand at the top edge of the chimney will help direct the air blast).
+To put out the flame, blow a quick burst of air down the chimney.
+Cup your hand at the top edge of the chimney.
+This will help direct the air blast.